Sample reports

 Data in the Business Summary report is calculated using Esri's data apportionment method, which uses census blocks and block groups to allocate business summary data to custom areas.

-The differences in data collection can contribute to differences in Total Businesses, Total Employees, and Employee/Residential Population Ratio when comparing the Business Summary and Business Locations reports for an area of study.
+Differences in data collection methods can contribute to differences in Total Businesses, Total Employees, and Employee/Residential Population Ratio when comparing the Business Summary and Business Locations reports for an area of study.

 Spending